-Based on the Economic Ordering Quantity (EOQ), William J. Baumol gave this model of inventory management which also influences the cash management of the company.
+Based on the Economic Order Quantity (EOQ), in the year 1952, William J. Baumol gave the Baumol’s EOQ model, which influences the cash management of the company.

 This model emphasizes on maintaining the optimum cash balance in a year to meet the business expenses on the one hand and grab the profitable investment opportunities on the other side.

 The following formula of the Baumol’s EOQ Model determines the level of cash which is to be maintained by the organization:

 According to Merton H. Miller and Daniel Orr, Baumol’s model only determines the cash withdrawal; however, cash is the most uncertain element of the business.

 There may be times when the organization will have surplus cash, thus discouraging withdrawals; instead, it may require to make investments.
 Therefore, the company needs to decide the return point or the level of money to be maintained, instead of determining the withdrawal amount.

 This model emphasizes on withdrawing the cash only if the available fund is below the return point of money whereas investing the surplus amount exceeding this level.